Annual rent review 2022

 If you are struggling financially and are experiencing difficulties with your benefits, have debts or are finding it difficult to manage your money and pay your rent then we can help.
 Call our friendly Income Team on 0300 303 9848 or message us from this web page.
 We're here to listen and we can help.

 Your 'dwelling tenancy' agreement gives you full details about your rent, service charges and any other charges.
 This section gives some background as to how they are set and reviewed annually.

 The rent we charge

 The rent we charge you covers the use and occupation of your home.
-The rent we collect is used to pay for the cost of managing and repairing your home together with cyclical such as gas servicing and major improvements like new kitchens.
+The rent we collect is used to pay for the cost of managing and repairing your home together with cyclical such as gas servicing and major improvements to homes.
 We also provide a range of additional services, such as teams that can help you with money concerns, helping to find work, keeping open spaces clean and tidy.
 For more information about these services click here

 All housing associations and councils have a formula for calculating rents set by the Government.
 This means rents are set equitably, reflecting the size, condition and location of a property and local earnings, regardless of who the landlord is.

 Every property has a target rent and the formula is based on the following factors: